JASory/machine-factor/README.md

 Note that this library uses Pollard-rho with deterministic parameters, so factorisation may loop indefinitely although this is extremely improbable.

-The factors are output in the form of an array of elements with the format prime,power,prime2,power2, and the length of the array.
+The factors are output in the form of an array of prime factors and an array of powers with the length.

 This library primarily exists as a system library, so fancy formatting is ignored.